mathun3003/PySNA/docs/docs/maintenance/utils.md

     # catch nested dict
     if any(isinstance(data[key], dict) for key in data.keys()): raise ValueError("'data' dictionary must not contain nested dictionaries.
-Use JSON export instead.") if args:
+Use JSON export instead.")
-        if any(not isinstance(kwargs, dict) for kwargs in args): raise ValueError("'args' must be of type list containing dictionaries.")
     try:
         # read existing file
         f = pd.read_csv(filepath, sep=sep, encoding=encoding)